bjohansen29/School_District_Analysis/README.md

 ### Updated School Summary
 ![Per_School_Summary](Per_School_Summary.png)

-The removal of the anomalous 9th grade scores from Thomas High School brings about a significant increase in their reading, math, and overall passing student levels.
+As expected, the updates to the data set show no effect on any school other than Thomas High School.
+The removal of the anomalous 9th grade scores from Thomas High School brings about a significant increase in their reading, math, and overall passing student percentages, while leaving average scores relatively unchanged.
+- Average Math Scores- shift from 83.36 to 83.42
+- Average Reading Scores- shift from 83.90 to 83.85
+- % Passing Math- shift from 66.9% to 93.3%
+- % Passing Reading- shift from 69.7% to 97.3%
+- % Overall Passing- shift from 65.1% to 91.0%

 ## Effects on Thomas High School Placement
-In the original set of data, Thomas High School's performance was low in comparison to other schools.
-After removing the anomalous data, Thomas High School performs second among the fifteen schools analyzed.
+Given that the analysis request for a ranking of schools was based on average scores, Thomas High School's ranking as 2nd remained the same after the data set was updated.

 ### Updated List of Top 5 Schools
 ![Top_5_Schools](Top_5_Schools.png)